edspencer/lansaver/README.md

 Allows users to configure Devices on their network that they wish to back up configurations for - Firewalls, Managed Switches, Home Assistant instances, etc

+## To do

+- username/password credentials
+- Schedules UI
+- Settings?
+- All backups UI
+- Controlled dataset

 ## Supported Backup Sources

 - OPNSense